-Cardinal Brachys are active, fast-swimming boisterous and robust fish that are best kept in a species only tank or with fish of a similar temperament as they can be nippy and will go after other fish, including Corydoras Catfish.
+Cardinal Brachys are best kept in a species-only aquarium or with fish of a similar temperament as they can be nippy and will go after other fish, including Corydoras Catfish.
 Males aggressively court females, and even females will occasionally spar.

 These fish are relatively simple to look after and are incredibly hardy.
-It would be best to keep these fish in groups of at least six individuals as they are schooling fish and make sure you have more females than males.
+However, it would be best to keep these fish in groups of at least six individuals as they are schooling fish and make sure you have more females than males.

-Cardinal Brachys are better suited to the more experienced or advanced aquarist due to their occasional aggressive nature and cannibalistic behaviours.
+Cardinal Brachys are better suited to the more experienced or advanced aquarists due to their occasional aggressive nature and cannibalistic behaviours.

-Cardinal Brachys have a pale brown body colour, and the dorsal fin on both males and females is orangey-red on the outer half and is banded with black.
-Females also have an orange hue on the front area of the anal fin, accompanied by a black bar running from the body to the bottom edge of the fin.
+Cardinal Brachys have a pale brown body colour, and the dorsal fin on both the male and the female is orangey-red and is banded with black.
+Females also have an orange hue on the front of the anal fin, accompanied by a black bar running from the body to the bottom edge of the fin.

-The male has a black bar that runs from the body along the top of its two-toned yellow and black gonopodium.
-Both sexes have seven or eight faint stripes going vertically along the anterior part of their body, and their scales are edged in black, displaying a lace-like pattern.
+The males sport a black bar that runs down the body along the top of its two-toned yellow and black gonopodium.
+In addition, both sexes have seven or eight faint stripes going vertically along the anterior part of their body, and their scales are edged in black, displaying a lace-like pattern.
 The conflicting black and orange markings on this fish make it one of the more colourful wild-type livebearers available.

 |Scientific Name||Brachyrhaphis roseni|